suryapratapsinghsuryavanshi/solverjs/README.md

 ### permutation
 A permutation is an arrangement of objects in a definite order.
-The members or elements of sets are arranged here in a sequence or linear order. permutation function take one string  argument and return all combination of string.
+The members or elements of sets are arranged here in a sequence or linear order.
+Permutation function take one string  argument and return all combination of string.

     console.log(solverjs.permutation('abc'));
     // The output is : [ 'abc', 'acb', 'bac', 'bca', 'cab', 'cba' ]